 PURPOSE: World Fisheries Day is celebrated across the world on 21 November annually.
 The main purpose behind this day is to highlight the importance of sustainable stocks of fisheries in the world, to strengthen human rights for the small-scale fishing communities, to make a true difference in the working conditions of fishing communities and to eliminate illegal, unreported and unregulated fishing.
 The WWF is helping fisheries transition toward more responsible, sustainable practices through fishery improvement projects, or FIPs.
 These projects are multi-stakeholder efforts to improve fishing practices and management so that species, habitats, and people can all thrive.
 The FIPs pair the private sector with fisheries’ stakeholders around the world to incentivize positive, enduring change.

-PUBLICATIONS: Launch of The State of World Fisheries and Aquaculture 2024 entitled “Blue Transformation in action”.
-This edition features the Blue Transformation in action, illustrated by activities and initiatives, led by FAO in collaboration with Members, partners and key stakeholders, to integrate aquatic foods into global food security and sustainability, enhance policy advocacy, scientific research and capacity building, disseminate sustainable practices and technological innovations, and support community involvement.
+This edition of The State of World Fisheries and Aquaculture 2024 entitled “Blue Transformation in action” features the Blue Transformation in action, illustrated by activities and initiatives, led by FAO in collaboration with Members, partners and key stakeholders, to integrate aquatic foods into global food security and sustainability, enhance policy advocacy, scientific research and capacity building, disseminate sustainable practices and technological innovations, and support community involvement.
 The State of World Fisheries and Aquaculture 2024 provides the most up-to-date and evidence-based information, supporting policy, scientific and technical insights on challenges, opportunities and innovations shaping the present and future of the sector, for the benefit of a wide and expanding audience of policymakers, managers, scientists, fishers, farmers, traders, civil society activists and consumers.
 Read the full report!

 Over 58 million people are engaged in the primary sector of capture fisheries and aquaculture.
 Of these, approximately 37% are engaged full time, 23% part time, and the remainder either occasional fishers or of unspecified status.
 Over 15 million are working full-time on board fishing vessels.
 Fishing is one of the most challenging and hazardous occupations ILO is working to ensure decent work for all fishers.
 Issues relating to migrant fishers as part of the follow-up to the Resolution concerning the promotion of welfare for fishers.